An executive manager with WA police has lost his appeal against his demotion after having a secret affair with a young staffer.

-Additionally, the man used the police computer to receive nude photos from the woman.
+The man also used the police computer to receive nude photos from the woman.

-The Industrial Relations Commission ruled the demotion was appropriate.
+The Industrial Relations Commission ultimately found the demotion was appropriate.

 Police executive’s affair exposed by computer audit